BLT pasta salad

 - Add the garlic and the tomatoes and sauté until just softened, about 2 minutes.

 - When the pasta is cooked, transfer it to the tomatoes and garlic, add the bacon back in and add the arugula or lettuce of your choice.
 Sprinkle on the salt, pepper, parmesan and the pasta water and toss to combine.
-Serve warm or cold.
+Serve warm or room temperature, but not cold.

 Nutrition